Presentation - La Vuelta 2022

 Présentation - La Vuelta 2022

-The 2022 Vuelta, starting in the Netherlands in Utrecht, will begin with a magnificent team time trial through the streets of the city.
+The Vuelta 2022, starting in Utrecht, Netherlands, will begin with a magnificent team time trial through the city streets.

-There Vuelta 2022 offers an extremely hilly and mountainous route.
-Throughout the three weeks, the route is demanding.
-After a flat start in the Netherlands, the Vuelta will not let up in the first week with a very hilly route in northern Spain.
+There Vuelta 2022 It offers an extremely hilly and mountainous route.
+Throughout the three weeks, the course is demanding.
+After a flat start in the Netherlands, the Vuelta doesn't let up in the first week with a very hilly route in northern Spain.

-The Vuelta will then head to the Sierra Nevada, well-known among cyclists as an exceptional training camp.
-Stages will be offered along the Mediterranean for the sprinters, and finally, a final summit finish is planned at the Alto del Piornal, the judge of peace for this 2022 Vuelta, three days before the arrival in Madrid.
-However, two hilly stages follow; they won't reach the summit, but the favorites in the general classification will have to remain focused.
+The Vuelta will then head towards the Sierra Nevada, well-known to cyclists as an exceptional training ground.
+Stages will be offered along the Mediterranean coast for the sprinters, and finally, a summit finish is scheduled at the Alto del Piornal, the decisive climb of this 2022 Vuelta, three days before the finish in Madrid.
+However, two hilly stages follow; while they won't reach the summit, the general classification contenders will need to remain focused.

 Primoz Roglic

-Primoz Roglic, the three-time reigning Vuelta a España winner, is clearly one of the favorites for this Tour of Spain.
-Seeking revenge after his lackluster Tour de France, it is difficult to predict his fitness at the finish of this Vuelta.
-After an early retirement from the Tour following a fall and a fractured vertebrae, it is difficult to predict whether the Slovenian will return to form quickly or not.
-He nevertheless remains one of the favorites for the overall victory in this Vuelta.
+Primoz Roglic, three-time defending Vuelta winner, is obviously one of the favorites for this year's Tour of Spain.
+Looking to redeem himself after a somewhat disappointing Tour de France, it's difficult to predict his form at the finish of this Vuelta.
+Indeed, after an early withdrawal from the Tour following a crash and a fractured vertebra, it's hard to know how quickly the Slovenian will recover.
+Nevertheless, he remains one of the top contenders for overall victory in this Vuelta.

 Richard Carapaz

-The Ineos Grenadiers climber is shaping up to be the overwhelming favorite for this 2022 Vuelta.
-With Roglic's uncertain form, the Ecuadorian climber has become the No. 1 favorite.
-After three podium finishes in his last three Grand Tours, Carapaz is aiming to win this 2022 Vuelta.
+The Ineos Grenadiers climber is emerging as the overwhelming favorite for the 2022 Vuelta a España.
+Indeed, with Roglic's form uncertain, the Ecuadorian climber has become the number one favorite.
+After three podium finishes in the last three Grand Tours, Carapaz's objective is to win the 2022 Vuelta.

 Simon Yates

-Simon Yates is making his big comeback to the Vuelta.
-After a victory in 2018, the British climber ventured onto the roads of the Giro and the Tour.
-He returns to this 2022 Vuelta with a clear objective: to win it again.
-Simon Yates arrives fresh with few days of racing, but already numerous successes in 2022 that prove his form this season.
+Simon Yates makes his grand return to the Vuelta a España.
+After a victory in 2018, the British climber ventured onto the roads of the Giro d'Italia and the Tour de France.
+He returns to the Vuelta in 2022 with a clear objective: to win it again.
+Simon Yates arrives fresh, having had few race days, but his numerous victories in 2022 already demonstrate his excellent form this season.

 Jay Hindley

-Defending Giro winner Jay Hindley is aiming for a double this year.
-The Bora-hansgrohe leader arrives fresh and full of confidence following his Giro victory.
-He'll have excellent mountain teammates like Vlasov, Kelderman, and Buchmann, as well as teammates who ride very well to accompany him during the inaugural team time trial.
+Reigning Giro d'Italia champion Jay Hindley aims for a repeat victory this year.
+The Bora-Hansgrohe leader arrives fresh and brimming with confidence following his Giro win.
+He will have a strong support team, including top-class mountain teammates like Vlasov, Kelderman, and Buchmann, as well as other capable riders to assist him in the opening team time trial.

-A true outsider, Remco, a young Belgian star, will embark on his first Vuelta with a well-planned preparation.
-He's here to challenge for the general classification, and even if his true capabilities are still unknown, we'll have to keep an eye on him during these three weeks, and we wouldn't be surprised to see him on the podium in Madrid.
+A true outsider, Remco, a young Belgian talent, will embark on his first Vuelta with a well-planned preparation.
+He's coming to compete for the general classification, and even if his true potential is still unknown, he'll be one to watch over these three weeks, and we wouldn't be surprised to see him on the podium in Madrid.

 The French at the start

-We'll also be joining Remi Cavagna, as well as many other French riders like Bryan Coquard for the sprints, or Dorian Godon and Nans Peters within the AG2R Citroën team.
-Many French adventurers like Quentin Pacher, Julien Bernard and Laurent Pichon will be present on the roads of the Vuelta, looking to claim a stage victory.
+We will also see Remi Cavagna joining him, as well as many other French riders such as Bryan Coquard for the sprints, and Dorian Godon and Nans Peters within the AG2R Citroën team.
+Numerous French breakaway specialists like Quentin Pacher, Julien Bernard, and Laurent Pichon will be present on the roads of the Vuelta, aiming for a stage victory.

-Come watch the Vuelta broadcast live at Matchy Cyclist Clubhouse from August 19 to September 11.
+Come watch the Vuelta broadcast live at Matchy Cyclist Clubhouse From August 19th to September 11th.